alosadagrande/acm-cnf/acm-manifests/performance-operator/README.md

 * A namespace (openshift-performance-addon) where the operator will be executed
 * Operator installation by creating the  `operatorgroup` and `subscription` objects
 * A specific `machineconfigpool` for CNF capable workers.
 This pool will match workers with role cnf-worker but can be whatever suits you best.
+* Proper CNF capable nodes labelled as role worker-cnf.

-In order to apply the policy a ` PlacementRule` is required so that we can target from all our imported clusters the ones that require this policy to be install or said differently, the ones that requires the Performance Addon operator installed.
+In order to apply the policy named policy-pao-operator a `PlacementRule` is required so that we can target from all our imported clusters the ones that require this policy to be install or said differently, the ones that requires the Performance Addon operator installed.
 In our case we will target clusters that contain the label **pao=true** added.

 First thing, in our hub cluster create the openshift-performance-addon namespace: